-Tor is slow, though, and may break some websites unfortunately, which is why LibreWolf remains the best option as it keeps a great user experience while offering a high privacy level.
+Tor is slow and may break some websites unfortunately, which is why LibreWolf remains the best option as it keeps a great user experience while offering a high privacy level.

 From DuckDuckGo to SearX to StartPage, there a lot of privacy focused search engines out there.
 Some have their own search algorithms, others use Google’s or Bing’s search algorithms.

-However, most of them don't provide great search results due to the lack of quality of the search algorithms they rely on.
-This is the reason why I recommend:
+However, most of them don’t provide great search results due to the lack of quality of the search algorithms they rely on.
+This is the following search engine is recommended:

 Below are the extensions which are recommended in order to enhance your privacy while browsing the web:

-These are the most important ones, but you will probably also want to install a password manager as an extension.
-We will look into that later.
+These are the most important ones, you will probably need to install a password manager as an extension.
+More on that later.

 E-mail is a big subject.
-Way bigger, in my opinion, than the importance of a VPN.
+Way bigger than the importance of a VPN.